KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging

+\item \textbf{Generalization to real collider data.} On the Aspen Open Jets dataset of real CMS collisions~\cite{Amram2024AOJ}, KIGNet reduces the Davies-Bouldin Index by 52.15\% and increases the Dunn Index by 42.33\% relative to the baseline, demonstrating more structured representations under realistic detector effects, pileup, and reconstruction uncertainties. \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec:related} reviews related work on jet tagging.
-Section \ref{sec:method} presents the E-PCN framework, including dataset description, graph representation, network architecture, and training configuration.
-Section \ref{sec:results} reports results, including classification metrics, model comparisons, and Grad-CAM \cite{Selvaraju2017_GradCAM} analysis.
-Section \ref{sec:ablation} presents ablation studies, followed by the discussion in Section \ref{sec:dis} and the conclusion in Section \ref{sec:conclusion}.
+Section~\ref{sec:related} reviews related work on jet tagging together with the relevant QCD and Lund-plane background.
+Section~\ref{sec:method} presents the KIGNet framework, including the dataset, graph representation, network architecture, and training configuration.
+Section~\ref{sec:results} reports the classification results, model comparisons, and Grad-CAM analysis.
+Section~\ref{sec:ablation} presents ablation studies, followed by discussion in Section~\ref{sec:dis} and conclusions in Section~\ref{sec:conclusion}.